flipacholas/Architecture-of-consoles/articles/nintendo-64.md

 This design is based on the philosophy that the GPU is not meant to be a 'simple' rasteriser like the [competitor's]({{< ref "playstation#graphics" >}}).
 Instead, it should also be capable of **accelerating geometry calculations** (offloading the CPU), and for that, more circuitry will be needed.

+### Architecture

-Having said that, this chip is divided into three main modules, two of them are used for graphics processing:
+This chip is divided into three main modules, two of them are used for graphics processing:

 {{< tabs >}}
   {{< tab active="true" name="Reality Signal Processor" >}}